RibbonCommunications/citrix-webrtc-sdk/README.md

 - HID SDK/Driver combination should continue to work

 #### Environment
-- Electron only - no Browser integration at this point
-- IPC - requires addition of `winreg` dependency in Electron main process if our preloads are used
+- IPC - requires addition of `winreg` dependency in Electron main process if our preloads are used (Electron only)

 #### Miscellaneous
 - No notification / event when Teardown completes
 - Citrix Workspace App for Linux (eLux) version 2309 or higher required
-- No handling or notification of Citrix lifecycle events (e.g. channel disconnect/connect)
+- No handling or notification of Citrix lifecycle events (e.g. channel reconnect)
 - E911 event & API return malformed data on eLux/Linux